strickvl/awesome-balochi-nlp/roadmap.md

 - Dialect classifier
 - NER (named entity recognition) models
 - Good quality dataset(s) that are openly available for all to use
+- OCR support for Balochi texts (in the computer vision domain, but would probably help build datasets and it is highly likely we can benefit from work done for Arabic and Persian.)

 ## Medium - Long term goals / projects